DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - this is a system that collects power into a battery but can switch over to pulling power from the battery when the power grid fails
         - generally, this type of system was implemented to supply power to an entire building rather than just one or a few devices

-- **Administrative Physical Controls**: The six common physical security control mechanisms is ✏️Deter, ✏️Deny, ✏️Detect, ✏️Delay, ✏️Determine, ✏️Decide.
+- 🔴**Administrative Physical Controls**: The six common physical security control mechanisms is ✏️Deter, ✏️Deny, ✏️Detect, ✏️Delay, ✏️Determine, ✏️Decide.
     - facility construction and selection
     - site management
     - building design